- Things to Do & See

-- Rename three Class A parks to reflect Indigenous names;
+- Renames one Class A park to reflect the Indigenous name;

-- Provide improved boundary descriptions using Official Plans for 15 ecological reserves and five Class A parks; and
+- Provides improved boundary descriptions using Official Plans for two ecological reserves and three Class A parks; and

-- Correct administrative errors in the descriptions of three Class A parks.
+- Corrects administrative errors in the descriptions of two Class A parks.

 - Syringa Park [PDF]

-Copies of the official plans (i.e., mapped boundaries) that are included in the recent legislative amendments are provided above.
-It is important to note that the official plan and the legal description in the Act must be considered together.
+Copies of the official plans (i.e., mapped boundaries) that are included in Bill 16 - 2019 and Bill 32 - 2019 are provided above.
+It is important to note that the official plan and the boundary description in the Protected Areas of British Columbia Act must be considered together.
 When an official plan is used, it is not necessarily the full description of the protected area.

 Acts and Regulations